NHS WiFi in secondary care

 - report progress to NHS Digital at defined stages of the process

-The level of funding each NHS trust will get is based on a categorisation of each trust.
+The level of funding each in-scope NHS trust will get is based on a categorisation of trust size.
 NHS trusts have been assessed to be small, medium or large based on the number of sites and the size of the clinical delivery area.
-The funding will be provided by the Department of Health.
+The funding will be provided by the Department of Health and Social Care.
 We will be writing to NHS trusts individually with the funding allocation and arrangements.
 Budget allocations are always gross and no separate allocations are made for non-recoverable VAT.
 NHS trusts will need to ensure correct treatment of VAT including recovery for contracted out services where this applies.

-August 2017: A letter has now been sent to each of the 16 Trusts selected to take part in the initial delivery phase.
-These are:
+August 2017: Letters were sent to each of the 16 trusts selected to take part in the initial delivery phase.
+These were:

 - Bolton NHS Foundation Trust